nspcc-dev/neofs-api/proto-docs/netmap.md

 ### Message NodeInfo.Attribute
 Administrator-defined Attributes of the NeoFS Storage Node.

+`Attribute` is a Key-Value metadata pair.
+Key name must be a valid UTF-8 string.
+Value can't be empty.

 Node's attributes are mostly used during Storage Policy evaluation to calculate object's placement and find a set of nodes satisfying policy